mightymercado/bot-detection/README.md

 I followed three main branches of approach to find techniques:
 1. Testing each evasion script on commercial bot detectors to find a weak evasion.
 2. Reverse engineering some commercial bot detectors that still has some readability.
-3. Code-reading Puppeteer-extra stealth and back reading github discussions for some unresolved flaws.
+3. Code-reading puppeteer-extra-stealth and back reading github discussions for some unresolved flaws.

 ## Personal Notes
 1. I feel it's a little hard to detect stealth today than last year because they now use Proxy & a clone of Reflect class.